top of page

 Marketing Gold

-What not to Do
+What Not to Do

 Another reason not to release isopods into the wild is the risk of introducing a harmful invasive species.
-An invasive species can do incredible damage to the local environment, such as out-competing native species for food.
+An invasive species can cause incredible damage to the local environment, such as out-competing native species for food.
 Of course, if your pods are native to where you live, then setting some free will be just fine.

 Comments